 Are you interested in Arkansas knife laws?
 Unlike other states, Arkansas repealed archaic knife laws in 2011.
 It is now one of the most friendly state for knives.
 Some websites on the Internet have not been updated so they are out of date.
-This article was written in 2013.
+This article was updated in 2019.

 What are Legal Knives Under Arkansas Knife Law